capistrano/capistrano-2.x-docs/Formatting-Logs.md

 disable_log_formatters
 ```

-You can add your own custom log formatters by using the `format_logs` command in your `deploy.rb` file.
-You can call `format_logs` multiple times, with either a hash or an array of hashes.
+You can add your own custom log formatters by using the `log_formatter` command in your `deploy.rb` file.
+You can call `log_formatter` multiple times, with either a hash or an array of hashes.

 The options hash should have the following fields.